turbolent/embergraph/src/resources/deployment/vagrant/bigdata-aws-ha3-launcher/README.txt

 Trouble Shooting
 ----------------
 If a host is slow to startup there can be an initial connection failure.
-For example, the bigdataA "status" page may not appear if bigdataB or bigdataC is slow to start up.
-In this case log into bigdataA ("vagrant ssh bigdataA") and restart the service ("sudo /etc/init.d/bigdataA restart") and the host shall connect as expected.
+For example, the embergraphA "status" page may not appear if embergraphB or embergraphC is slow to start up.
+In this case log into embergraphA ("vagrant ssh embergraphA") and restart the service ("sudo /etc/init.d/bigdataA restart") and the host shall connect as expected.